 The Pitch Classifications used by Brooks Baseball are manually reviewed by Pitch Info using several parameters of each pitch's trajectory and double-checked against several other sources, such as video evidence (e.g., pitcher grip and catcher signs) and direct communication with on-field personnel (e.g., pitching coaches, catchers, and the pitchers themselves).

 Realistic Trajectory Data

 Because the PITCHf/x dataset provides the details of each pitch's trajectory, we can slightly alter the default values to align better with reality than what is commonly reported.
 For example, we slightly shift our reported values back to a release distance of 55' - which more closely reflects the actual release distance of most pitchers - so that release points are more tightly clustered and velocities are slightly increased.
 We also provide options to visualize pitch movement with gravity added back into the equation or with the effects of air drag removed.

-Dan Brooks is a neuroscientist at Brown University, where he studies visual
+Dan Brooks is an experimental psychologist at Tufts University, where he studies avian visual

-attention.
-He lives in Providence, RI with his wife Marilyn (who still
+cognition.
+He lives in Brookline, MA with his wife Marilyn (who still

 wears her pink Sox hat proudly) and dog Teddy (who wishes they would hold

 Bark in the Park at Fenway, even if he'd probably spend all game eating

 peanuts off the floor).
 For baseball, research, media, or other questions,